tomrf1/ts-effect/README.md

 ##### Possible TODOs:
-1. No support for interrupts
+1. Support for interrupts
+2. Ensure stack-safety if an `AsyncEffect` isn't really async